Ancheta123/WD-Seatwork-ToyCompany/readme.md

 - The project is a responsive toy company website that showcases various toy products by a fictional company name "House of Wonders."
 - Its purpose is to have a website that can be used both in laptop and mobile devices.
-- The key components of the projects is a responsive multipage bootstrap-embedded website.
+- The key components of the project is a responsive multipage bootstrap-embedded website.
-- Technology that is used in the project is mostly HTML and CSS.
-HTML was used for creating the contents while CSS was used for design and format of the website.
+- Technology used in the project is mostly HTML and CSS.
+HTML was used for creating the contents while CSS was used for the design and format of the website.

 ### Key Components
 - MultiPage Website